uber-web/math.gl/modules/culling/docs/api-reference/oriented-bounding-box.md

 An `OrientedBoundingBox` is a closed and convex cuboid.
 It can provide a tighter bounding volume than a bounding sphere or an axis aligned bounding box in many cases.

+The class support two representations of an oriented bounding box:

+- A half-axes based representation.
+3 half axes vectors (`halfAxes: Matrix3`) describe size and orientation of a bounding box.
+This approach is used in the 3DTiles specification (https://github.com/CesiumGS/3d-tiles/tree/master/specification#box)
+- A half-size-quaternion based representation.
+A `halfSize: number[3]` array describes size, a `quaternion: Quaternion` describes orientation of a bounding box.
+This approach is used in the Indexed 3d Scene Layer (I3S) specification (https://github.com/Esri/i3s-spec/blob/master/docs/1.7/obb.cmn.md).

 # Usage

 Create an `OrientedBoundingBox` using a transformation matrix, a position where the box will be translated, and a scale.